paucablop/chemotools/README.md

 Since I released Chemotools, I have received a fantastic response from the community.
 I am really happy for the interest in the project 🤗.
 This also means that I have received a lot of good feedback and suggestions for improvements.
 I have been intensively working on releasing new versions of Chemotools to address the feedback and suggestions.
 If you use Chemotools, __make sure you are using the latest version__ (see installation), which will be aligned with the documentation.

-👉👉 Check the [latest version](https://pypi.org/project/chemotools/) and make sure you don't miss out on cool new functions.
+👉👉 Check the [latest version](https://pypi.org/project/chemotools/) and make sure you don't miss out on cool new features.

 👉👉 Check the [documentation](https://paucablop.github.io/chemotools/) for a full description on how to use chemotools.